 The children have all clearly relished the opportunity to play with others once again and all the groups have all made an excellent start on this term’s repertoire.
 Our choirs are operating on a rota basis at present, but again it was clear that everyone enjoyed the chance to sing together.
 Even our school-wide hymn practice has been able to make a reappearance, thanks to the wonders of technology!

-The mental health benefits of music making has been well documented and in these uncertain times, it seems particularly important that we continue to enjoy our music programme.
+The mental health benefits of music making has been well documented and in these uncertain times, it seems particularly important that we continue to enjoy our music programme, which makes up part of our vast curriculum at the school.